jgschmitz/FindCare_VoyageAI/README.md

 🧭 FindCare NUCC Semantic Search — README 🚀

 MongoDB Atlas Vector Search + Voyage AI for the NUCC taxonomy.
-Fast, relevant specialty lookups with optional filters and slick demos. 🔎⚡️
+Fast, relevant specialty lookups with optional filters and demos. 🔎⚡️

 ✅ No secrets in this repo.
 Replace placeholders like <YOUR_ATLAS_SRV> and <YOUR_VOYAGE_KEY> before running.